 What can you do with a degree in Management?
 You'll find a world of opportunities available to you in jobs that involve aspects of organizing, directing, planning, and overseeing.
 Our program will equip you with the knowledge and skills to be successful in a myriad of professions, including: human resource, manufacturing, purchasing and healthcare management; government and non-profit agencies; insurance, banking, and real estate.

-Students who wish to finish a dual degree in Management and Marketing in eight semesters can follow a prescribed program of study.
+Students who wish to finish their Management degree in three years can follow a prescribed program of study:

 There are numerous internship opportunities for students.
 In some cases internships are established through a faculty member in the student's major.
 Oftentimes students find part-time jobs in an area related to their field of study.
 When this happens, students should discuss with their academic advisor the possibility of receiving college credit.
 Generally, three hours of general elective credit can be earned for a minimum of 200 hours of experience.